 High Cross Church is an ecumenical church formed from the union of the Methodist and United Reformed Churches in Camberley.
 The two congregations began worshiping together in 1989 and moved to Knoll Road in 1990.
-Ministers from each denomination serve High Cross, as part of the former URC District and the Methodist Circuit.
 Within the High Cross building, the main worship area is on the first floor with an adjoining hall and stage.
-On the ground floor there is a chapel, offices, meeting rooms for Sunday School, a creche, bookshop, and coffee bar, set around a central concourse for people to meet together.
+On the ground floor there is a chapel, offices, various meeting rooms, a creche and coffee shop, set around a central concourse for people to meet together.
 There is also a flat for a resident caretaker.

 The building serves the community through the letting of a majority of its spaces to other organisations, from small meetings to orchestral concerts.
 In addition it is used by a large number of church organisations for example a Luncheon Club, Fellowship meeting, Bible Study groups, Prayer and Meditation Groups and many committees.
 Church groups also meet in the community as house groups for bible study, known as Crossgroups, or as social groups.